-Cuadas V 13 DTaP Diphtheria, Grades K-12 Four or more doses of DTaP or DT vaccine, or any combination.
+Ohio School I mmunization Requirement Details DTaP Diphtheria, Tetanus, Pertussis Grades K-12 Four or more doses of DTaP or DT vaccine, or any combination.
 If all four doses were given before the fourth birthday, a fifth dose is required.
 If the fourth dose was administered at least six months after the third dose, and on or after the fourth birthday, a fifth dose is not required.
-Tetanus, Pertussis Recommended DTaP or DT minimum intervals for kindergarten students are four weeks between the first an second doses, and the second and third doses; and six months between the third and fourth doses and the fourth and fifth doses.
+Recommended DTaP or DT minimum intervals for kindergarten students are four weeks between the first and second doses, and the second and third doses; and six months between the third and fourth doses and the fourth and fifth doses.
 If a fifth dose is administered prior to the fourth birthday, a sixth dose is recommended but not required.
 Hep B Hepatitis B Grades K-12 Three doses of hepatitis B vaccine.
 The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least eight weeks after the second dose.
 The last dose in the series (third or fourth dose) must not be administered before age 24 weeks.
 MMR Measles, Mumps, Rubella Grades K-12 Two doses of MMR vaccine.
 The first dose must be administered on or after the first birthday.
 The second dose must be administered at least 28 days after the first dose.
-Grades K-12 Three or more doses of IPV vaccine.
+Polio Grades K-12 Three or more doses of IPV vaccine.
 The FINAL dose must be administered on or after the fourth birthday with at least six months between the final and previous dose, regardless of the number of previous doses.
-Polio If any combination of IPV and OPV was received, four doses of either vaccine are required.
+If any combination of IPV and OPV was received, four doses of either vaccine are required.
 Only trivalent OPV (tOPV) counts toward the U.S. vaccination requirements.
-Doses of OPV administered before April 1, 2016, should be counted (unless specifically noted as administered during a campaign).
-Doses of OPV administere on or after April 1, 2016, should not be counted.
+Doses of OPV administered before April 1, 2016, should not be counted.
 Varicella (Chickenpox) Grades K-12 Two doses of varicella vaccine must be administered prior to entry.
 The first dose must be administered on or after the first birthday.
-The second dose should be administered at least three months after the first dose; however, if the second dose is administered at least 28 days after the first dose, it is considered valid Tdap Tetanus, Grades 7-12 One dose of Tdap vaccine must be administered on or after the tenth birthday.
+The second dose should be administered at least three months after the first dose; however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
+Tdap Tetanus, Diphtheria, Pertussis Grades 7-12 One dose of Tdap vaccine must be administered on or after the tenth birthday.
 Tdap can be given regardless of the interval since the last tetanus or diphtheria-toxoid containing vaccine.
-Diphtheria, Pertussis Children aged seven years or older with an incomplete history of DTaP should be given Tdap as the first dose in the catch-up series.
+Children aged seven years or older with an incomplete history of DTaP should be given Tdap as the first dose in the catch-up series.
 If the series began at age seven to nine years, the fourth dose must be a Tdap given at age 11-12 years.
 If the third dose of Tdap is given at age 10 years, no additional dose is needed at age 11-12 years.
-Meningococcal Grades 7-11 One dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the 10 th birthday.
-Meningococcal ACWY Grade 12 Two doses of meningococcal (serogroup A, C, W, and Y) vaccine.
+Meningococcal Meningococcal ACWY Grades 7-11 One dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the 10th birthday.
+Grade 12 Two doses of meningococcal (serogroup A, C, W, and Y) vaccine.
 Second dose on or after age 16 years.
 If the first dose was given on or after the 16th birthday, only one dose is required